mu-mega-bots/cheesy/information/terms.md

 # Liability
-We are not liable for any damages that may arise from using cheesy
+We are not liable for any damages that may arise from using cheesy We are also not liable for the uploaded content through our API.
+Everything is user submitted.

 # Blocking you from the service
 We reserve the right to block you from the service at anytime for any reason